timothywarner/copilot-dev/README.md

-# copilot-dev
-GitHub Copilot for Developers
+# GitHub Copilot for Developers